moooninjune/Cisco-Pkt-Tracer/README.md

 // If you need to restore the previous configurations Router# reload

-/* if the undesired changes were saved to the startup-config file, it may be necessary to clear all the configurations */ Router# erase stratup-config
+// If the undesired changes were saved to the startup-config
+// file, it may be necessary to clear all the configurations Router# erase stratup-config
 Router# reload
 ```

-## Lab3: Static Routing:
+## Static Routing:

 1) To configure static routes with a **next-hop IP address** or **exit interface** specified:
     ```c